 If you have been accused of publishing false statements for purposes of impacting market prices, you could face harsh consequences including criminal charges that could lead to a gross misdemeanor conviction.
 Jail time is a possible consequence if you are found guilty of market manipulation through the publication of false statements, and you will very likely also see your career and reputation destroyed.

-Fighting against charges related to publishing false statements of market price is important, but to do so effectively, you will need to be represented by an experienced Vegas criminal defense attorney with knowledge of Nevada’s laws and with the ability to help you craft the most effective defense strategy.
+Fighting against charges related to publishing false statements of the market price is important, but to do so effectively, you will need to be represented by an experienced Vegas criminal defense attorney with knowledge of Nevada’s laws and with the ability to help you craft the most effective defense strategy.

 The right response to charges will depend upon the evidence the prosecutor has against you, as prosecutors have the burden of proving guilt beyond a reasonable doubt.
 If you can make the court question any element of the offense, you should be acquitted – and LV Criminal Defense will help you to present defenses or raise questions that introduce that doubt.
 We can also negotiate on your behalf when the most favorable outcome is likely to come from a plea agreement.